Mortal Kombat 3 (Arcade)

 The EJB Menu is an alternate test menu that can be accessed through this button code in attract mode:

 1P Block (×5), 2P Block (×10), 1P Block (×3), 2P Block, 1P Block (×2), 2P Block (×2), 1P Block (×3), 2P Block (×3)

-The code is even more difficult to enter than the past two games' codes, and it's almost impossible to actually put in on time.
+The code is even more difficult to enter than the past two games' codes, and often needs to be entered two or more times in a row in order for it to take effect.
 Put the following MAME code in mk3.xml to simplify the code to 2P Block (×3):

 <cheat desc="Simplified EJB Code"> <script state="run"> <action>maincpu.mw@00559FE=D600</action> </script> </cheat>

 - Diagnostics Tests: Identical to normal test menu.